ataharon/ML_Project_Torah_Letters/README.md

 ## Product

 The final product, `Product.ipynb`, is an interactive notebook where the user can upload an image of a Torah letter.
-The saved model will then predict which letter it is and display a bar graph representing the probabilities of each label.
+The saved model will then predict which letter it is and display a bar graph representing the activations of each label.
 If the certainty of the label is below a certain threshold (the letter does not fit well into any category), the output indicates that this may be an anomalous letter.